newnetdev/NetworkToCode-Class/labs/Lab_08_Using_Python_Modules.md

 ##### Step 2

-Insert a pause for 5 seconds using the `sleep` function.
+Insert a pause for 5 seconds using the `sleep` function:

 ```python
 >>> time.sleep(5)